suzirubi/kerrWebCalendar/README.md

 1. Full-year calendar with client provided images as background which also incorporates logo and mission logo
 2. Event/Holiday notification
 3. Area for client to add their own events.
-4. List the absolute minimum features the project requires to meet this purpose or goal:
-5. Responsive full-page monthly calendar with company brand imagery
+4. Responsive full-page monthly calendar with company brand imagery
-6. Current date highlighted
+5. Current date highlighted
-7. Date, time and event notification at bottom of page
+6. Date, time and event notification at bottom of page
-8. Sample of calendar like this here: https://codepen.io/adriancarayol/pen/yyVNqW
+7. Sample of calendar like this here: https://codepen.io/adriancarayol/pen/yyVNqW

 ###List the absolute minimum features _*(Minimum Viable Product)*_ the project requires to meet this purpose or goal: